 “Interim Measures” means reasonably available steps, instituted on a case- by-case basis, to protect the University Community.

 “Protected Class” means a characteristic of a person which cannot be targeted for Discrimination.
-For the purpose of the University’s Policies and Procedures, Protected Classes are defined by federal and state law, as they may be amended from time to time, and noted in Appendix A, attached hereto and incorporated by reference.
+For the purpose of the University’s Policies and Procedures, Protected Classes are defined by federal and state law, as they may be amended from time to time.

 “Reporting Party” refers to a member of the University Community who has been subjected to conduct that may constitute a violation of this Policy.